 Alternatively, consider having a virtual coffee break, as it’s an opportunity to catch up with a friend, loved one or co-worker whilst working from home.

 It could be over the phone or in the form of a video call, or maybe you’ll chat to a neighbour over the fence or meet a mate for a quick walk around the block.

 Do whatever works for you and enjoy every second of it.

 This may sound like an odd piece of advice but changing your clothes after working from home all day can help you to unwind more easily.

 The mind really is a highly complex machine and it can be hard to convince it of certain things, such as the working day being well and truly over.

 Changing into something more comfortable will make the transition from home working to an evening chill session much easier (and yes, onesies are totally allowed after you’ve clocked off).

 We provide hosted desktops to businesses of all shapes and sizes, helping them to work from home effectively as often as required.
-To find out more, get in touch on 01482 751133, email email@example.com or request access today.
+To find out more, get in touch on 01482 751133 or email email@example.com.

 Download your free wellbeing checklist and take control of your mental and physical health whilst home working.